datastax/graph-examples/fraud/README.md

 ## To Do:

 - Put in all ids into the scenario notes
+- Order resultsIn chargeback - make sure that's done in the data - make the edge
+- Take out one of the Joe Banks, possibly add other linkage
+- Add a physical address vertex
+- Scenario 2 - have more than two people at the same address
+- Link the transaction with the chargeback - in the data itself
+- Tell the story about both visualizing existing fraud/suspicion as well as building simple rules around classifying automatically - like count the number of people involved
+- Enrich the data with related to with a graph frames job as well as add grandchildren like for session->order
+- Add some indexes on things we query by so we don't need `allow_scan` enabled
 - Add credit card metadata including issuer, postal code, other location data
 - Separate out address information into a vertex to be able to traverse through it (make showing scenario 7 simpler)
 - Link customers to orders via sessions instead of separate path, remove redundant IP and device information from orders - should only be needed on associated session